danielmackay/daily-scrum/src/Mcp/README.md

-# MCP Server - Hello World
+# Daily Scrum MCP Server

-This project implements a Model Context Protocol (MCP) server with a basic "Hello World" function using ASP.NET Core.
+This project implements a Model Context Protocol (MCP) server that provides access to Microsoft To-Do tasks for daily scrum reporting.

+The server uses STDIO transport to communicate with MCP clients like Claude Desktop.

 ## What is MCP?